• Share this on:

 Cartama group

-Colombia’s Cartama group is one of the fast-emerging exporters to Europe.
+Colombia’s Cartama group is 1 of the fast-emerging exporters to Europe.
 Cartama was founded by a group of avocado growers.
 Boasting their own packing house, they have reached high volumes and high-quality fresh produce through cooperation.
 This has been a success recipe for Cartama in the European market.
+Their export ambition for 2022/23 was close to 900 containers.

 Tip:

 • Work with other producers in a joint venture or integrate your supply chain to reach supermarkets and their service providers.
-Having a direct relation with your growers or having your own production is necessary to make an impression with large buyers.
+Having a direct relation with your growers or having your own production is necessary to trade with large buyers.

 Kakuzi